textpattern/textpattern.github.io/faqs/ive-installed-textpattern-now-what.md

 *Sections*

-Sections are the topmost divisions of your web site.
+Sections are the topmost divisions of your website.
 A newspaper site might have sections like "Politics", "Sport", "Weather", and so on.
 These usually correspond to URLs such as @http://example.com/politics/@, @http://example.com/sport/@, etc.

 Sections are managed in the Textpattern administration panel under *presentation > sections*.